Cerastium or mouse-ear chickweed

 Leaf width: The leaves are less than 25 mm wide.

-The seeds germinate when soil temperatures reach about 15°C; the optimal temperature being from 12° to 20°C. However, if the soil is very moist, seeds can germinate at much higher temperatures.
+The seeds germinate when soil temperatures reach about 15°C; the optimal temperature being from 12° to 20°C. However, if the soil is very moist, seeds germinate at much higher temperatures.

-The seeds tend to germinate at or very near to the soil surface, and can germinate in large numbers after an irrigation or rain.
+The seeds tend to germinate at or very near to the soil surface, and germinate in large numbers after irrigation or rain.
 The deeper the seeds are buried or the drier the soil, the less likely it is that the seeds will germinate or the seedlings will survive.
 The lifecycle of this weed is 5 to 6 weeks.

 Comments: The stems are 2.5 to 5 cm long.